RichardAllison/udacity_ai_nanodegree_project_one/README.md

  - Time how long each algorithm takes to solve the classification problem.
 With computational tasks, there is often a trade-off between accuracy and runtime.
 The more accurate an algorithm, the higher the likelihood that it will take more time to run and use more computational resources to run.

 ## Answers to Questions on Classify Uploaded Images
+(All images in uploaded_images are royalty-free were downloaded from pexels.com)
 Questions to Answer regarding Uploaded Image Classification:
 Once the program stops running and the results files appear in the workspace, open and review each of the three to answer the following questions: